You’ll be glad to know that Philodendron Micans care is incredibly easy! As a Horticulturist and long-time plant fiend, I’ve cared for a few myself.

-Philodendron micans can be prone to developing root bound balls, which despite what you’ve been told isn’t all that great.
+Philodendron micans are prone to developing root-bound balls, which despite what you’ve been told isn’t all that great for too long.

 Being root bound means the plant has maxed out its current growing capacity, and should be repotted as soon as possible.